 Throughout the U.S. (and the world) there are Jet Ski rides and races going on all year — but they can be hard to find… To ease your pain, we’ve compiled a list of events for rec riding, racing, freestyle and more!

-If you’re completely new to Jet Ski racing, have no fear.
-Most events will offer a beginner class.
+If you’re completely new to 2022 Jetski events, have no fear.
+Most racing will offer a beginner class.
 You are allowed to race beginner class on a PWC of any kind/engine, and are allowed to race that class 3 times before you are moved to a skill level and class that supports you and your machine.

 There are several different series throughout the country that have their own championships.
 Most of the time, you earn points by competing in individual classes, and whoever has the most points at the end of the season is the series’ champion.